peaceiris/actions-suggest-related-links/README.md

 ### Train Model

-When the new issue is updated, the model is trained based on [fastText].
+When a new issue is created or updated, the fastText model is trained.
-In accordance with its name, fasttest has the advantage of very short inference times.
+In accordance with its name, fastText has the advantage of very short inference times.

-We think training at GitHub Actions won't be an issue of execution time.
+We think training time at the GitHub Actions runners won't be an issue.
 In the case of [GitHub Actions for GitHub Pages] repository, the training execution time is 1 sec.
 But installing time of dependencies takes 1 min, the total execution time is about 1.5 min.

 [fastText]: https://fasttext.cc/
 [GitHub Actions for GitHub Pages]: https://github.com/peaceiris/actions-gh-pages